 Hence, the system is non‐variant.

-Gibbs phase rule states that if a heterogeneous system is influenced by temperature, pressure and concentration and not by any other action like gravity, electrical, magnetic forces or by surface action, then the sum of number of phases (P) and degrees of freedom (F) is greater than the number of components (C) by two.
-It is expressed mathematically as follows :
+Gibbs phase rule states that if a heterogeneous system is influenced by temperature, pressure and concentration and not by any other action like gravity, electrical, magnetic forces or by surface action, then the sum of several phases (P) and degrees of freedom (F) is greater than the number of components (C) by two.
+We express mathematically it :

 P + F = C + 2